JHernPR/MEGR-2157-portfolio/docs/assignments/A02/index.md

 ### Cross section of Pins
 ![pin-Information](A2_Pin_information.PNG)
-This is all of the information used for the pins to determine the cross-sectional area of the pins, along with using the given yield shear strength and density.
+This is all the information used for the pins to determine their cross-sectional area, along with the given yield shear strength and density.
 I tried to keep the process similar to what I did for the truss: solve algebraically, then solve numerically.

 ### CAD Models
 ![Truss_model](CAD_A2_1.PNG)